School of Theatre

 TPA 5242.
 Advanced Stage Costume Millinery Techniques (3).
 This course is an advanced exploration of various millinery techniques.
 The course includes the blocked, constructed buckram, straw, and wire frame headdress, with a special emphasis on millinery patterning from both renderings and historical research.

 TPA 5243.
-Advanced Period Draping and Fitting Techniques (3).
-Prerequisites: TPA 5287 and THE 5265 or instructor permission.
-This course includes advanced practice in costume patterning for theatre with an emphasis on draping and drafting historically based garments for women and men.
-Projects include period garment research and measuring, sizing, fitting and grading techniques to accommodate actual performers' measurements and stage movement requirements.
+Advanced Draping and Fitting Techniques (3).
+Prerequisites: TPA 5338L or instructor permission.
+This course includes advanced practice in costume patterning for theatre with an emphasis on draping garments for women.
+Projects include measuring, sizing, fitting and grading techniques to accommodate actual performers' measurements and stage movement requirements.

 TPA 5244L.
 Corsets and Crinolines (3).
 Prerequisite: Instructor permission.
 This course includes advanced practice in patterning and construction of underpinnings for theatre with an emphasis on draping and drafting historically based garments for women.